cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   * Showing the shared secret method (this is an electronic equivalent to the vault mechanism where e.g. at least 3 key-owners must cooperate to open it, but 5 different keys are there).

+- With the Password Quality Meter (PQM) dialog you can check the resistance of a password with different methods and by defining minimum requirements.

+- With the Password Entropy dialog you can generate passwords, which achieve a similar security as a randomly created binary key for symmetric ciphers with a given bit length.
+You can also customize the alphabet to be used for the password.

 - The educational game "The Number Shark" helps pupils to get an easy understanding of divisors and primes.